retaildevcrews/AdaptiveCardTransformer/README.md

 [![CI](https://github.com/retaildevcrews/AdaptiveCardTransformerExampleBot/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/retaildevcrews/AdaptiveCardTransformerExampleBot/actions/workflows/ci.yml)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-The Adaptive Card Transformer is an easy-to-use adapter which enables data driven conversations to utilize [Adaptive Cards] functionality with an extendable plugin pattern.
+The `adaptive-card-transformer` is an easy-to-use adapter which enables data driven conversations to utilize [Adaptive Cards] functionality with an extendable plugin pattern.
 The purpose of the adapter is to allow easy consumption of conversation payloads.
 An example of this is when the chatbot leverages a backend service to control the conversation flow.

 The adapter has a data pipeline that consists of [four stages], three of which are provided by the user.
 These stages provide the developer ample hooks to manipulate the payloads and implement logic which dictates how the adapter will perform.